 So you have to stop more than you’d like to, and then you see a little digital billboard on your Waze app.

-This is the “Zero-Speed Takeover” ad, which is only displayed when you stop for more than 4 seconds.
+The “Zero-Speed Takeover” ad is only displayed when you stop for more than 4 seconds.

 This type of ad is a good complimentary ad to Pin ads and can extend the reach of the overall Waze ad campaign.

-According to Waze, the Arrow ad type has the highest engagement rate (not to be confused with conversion rate) compared to all other types.
+According to Waze, the Arrow ad type has the highest engagement rate (not to be confused with conversion rates) compared to all other types.

-It is a variation of the Pin ad, and it shows the user on the map when a particular business is nearby.
-It then points with an arrow towards the location depending on where the user is located on their route.
+It is a variation of the Pin ad, showing the user on the map when a particular business is nearby.
+It then points with an arrow towards the location depending on where the user is on their route.

 5) Location Personalities